Global-Survival/can-network/README.md

 *   Features
 *   Planned improvements and fixes

+Documentation coming soon:
+* Translating
+* Security

 The term Netention is a portmanteau of the words Network, and Attention or Intention.
 It refers to a community's collective abilities.

-Don't "search" - simply describe what you want.
+Don't "search" - simply describe what you want to happen.
 Edit it at any time later to adjust or improve the description.

 Netention works at the thought level, to elicit descriptions of "something" that you're thinking about.
 Whether it describes a dream (something that you would like to happen), an object, or hypothetical object - it can be fully described and re-described.

-A hypothetical (desired) object can become an actual object, or an abstract concept can become an actual future event, etc.  Imagine this is like when ice undergoes a state change from solid to liquid, thus providing more flexibility and expressivity.
+A hypothetical (desired) object can become an actual object, or an abstract concept can become an actual future event, etc.  Imagine this transformational process as like when ice undergoes a state change from solid to liquid, thus providing more flexibility and expressivity and freedom to each water atom in the system.

 The system can then connect your descriptions to others - these are analogous to hyperlinks in the [semantic web](en.wikipedia.org/wiki/Semantic_Web‎), representing possibilities that one may choose.
 Possibilities suggest ways to achieve the implied intended state of something, whether one is interested in:
 * buying, selling, or trading something